 Jeffrey Schub is the Executive Director of the Coalition for Green Capital (CGC), a nonprofit that incubates and supports local clean energy finance institutions – Green Banks – to drive greater clean energy investment into existing and new markets, in the United States and in developing countries.

-Andrea serves as the Director for Global Green Bank Development at the Coalition for Green Capital (CGC) where she leads efforts to bring the Green Bank model to developing countries in support of scaling up climate finance to achieve national climate goals.
+Andrea serves as the Director for Global Green Bank Development at the Coalition for Green Capital (CGC) where she leads efforts to bring the Green Bank model to developing countries to scale up climate finance in support of national climate goals.

 Jill works with state and local governments to develop new models for accelerating clean technology adoption.
 Jill is a founding board member of the Climate Access Fund, a new initiative incubated at CGC to expand community solar access in low- and moderate-income communities in Baltimore and across Maryland.

 Alex Kragie is the Director of the American Green Bank Consortium, a membership organization that gives voice to and creates value for Green Banks in the US.